k0sproject/k0s/docs/troubleshooting.md

 plugin/loop: Loop (127.0.0.1:55953 -> :1053) detected for zone ".", see https://coredns.io/plugins/loop#troubleshooting.
 Query: "HINFO 4547991504243258144.3688648895315093531."
 ```

-This is most often cause by systemd-resolved stub (or something similar) running locally and CoreDNS detects a possible loop with DNS queries.
+This is most often caused by systemd-resolved stub (or something similar) running locally and CoreDNS detects a possible loop with DNS queries.

 The easiest but most crude way to workaround is to disable the systemd-resolved stub and revert the hosts `/etc/resolv.conf` to original